elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

   organization killed curated creativity and exploration (Amy Hoy's How the Blog Broke the Web; Stop Giving af and Start Writing More)

-- gardening metaphor; seeds -> saplings -> fruit, much more intuitive compared to Zettlekasten.
-Not sure if I should lean more into the metaphor or leave it at that and use more obvious naming forthings like "Inbox" "Further Reading" "Inspiration", etc.

 - summarize references of garden vs stream

 - An "Inbox" is a mixed metaphor, but commonly understood.
 I think this can just